History of TMEPA

 Directors, chosen in staggered terms; three (3) from each of the main

+members.
 The term of each director is three years.
-From this governing body, a
+From this governing

-President, President-Elect and Secretary-Treasurer are elected each year for
+body, a President, President-Elect and Secretary-Treasurer are elected

-City, TN.
-The 2013 Annual Meeting will be back in West
+meeting.
+The 2018 Annual Meeting will be in Chattanooga at the

 municipally owned electric systems in Tennessee which serve approximately 70% of our

 state’s electric consumers and 75% of the power sold.
 The four

 (4) largest (Memphis, Nashville, Knoxville, and Chattanooga) serve almost